Women in a seminar talking

 Growth investments

-Growth investments generally include shares, property and real and alternative assets (such as roads, bridges, etc) which historically have tended to provide higher returns over the long term but experience more volatility (ups and downs or 'risk') in the short term.
+Growth investments generally include shares, property, and alternative assets (such as infrastructure, private equity, commodities etc) which historically have tended to provide higher returns over the long term but experience more volatility (ups and downs or 'risk') in the short term.

 Back to top